CMPSC-305-Allegheny-College-Fall-2023/lab04/writing/queries.md

-## Name
+# Name

 Add Your Name Here

-#### GitHub Account Name
+## GitHub Account Name

 Add Your Name Here

 ## Queries

 Add seven interesting questions which can only be answered by the data of your database.
-Note: your questions are to involve at least two tables for the query solution.
+Note: your questions are to involve at least two tables for their query solution.

 ---

-### 1.
+### 1

 + Question: TODO

 + Query:

 ``` SQL
 TODO
 ```